Nursing Homes Run Short Of COVID-19 Protective Gear As Federal Response Falters

 "I don't know how we would possibly track how many times each mask has been washed," she said.
 The instructions also said the masks should not be washed with disinfectants, bleach or chemicals, which is how Norder said nursing homes clean their laundry.

 Norder said she laundered about 100 masks and they shrank.
 "The ones that have been washed are tiny, and I certainly wouldn't want to put something on someone's face that hasn't been laundered," she said.
-"All my colleagues [at other nursing homes] received the same thing and were also baffled by it, wondering, 'How are we going to use these?'"
+"All my colleagues [at other nursing homes] received the same thing and were also baffled by it, wondering, 'How are we going to use these?' "

 Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation, and is not affiliated with Kaiser Permanente.
 KHN senior correspondent Christina Jewett contributed to this report.